-Little Rock Trojans storm back to take lead on LSU
+Little Rock Trojans storm back to take game 10-4 over LSU, force Monday game

 Trending News

-With a win on Sunday night over the Trojans LSU would punch their ticket to the Super Regionals at Alex Box Stadium this coming weekend against either West Virginia or Kentucky who are playing in the championship game in the Clemson Regional after the home team was eliminated.
+A win on Sunday night over the Trojans would have punched LSU's ticket to the Super Regionals at Alex Box Stadium this coming weekend against either West Virginia who eliminated Kentucky in the championship game in the Clemson Regional after the home team was eliminated.

 More News